iamrblc/pomodoro/README.md

 Although the Pomodoro Method worked for me in many instances, I noticed that 5-minute breaks sometimes disrupted my flow, making it hard to get back on track.
 I wanted a Pomodoro schedule that I could customize to my current mood, but I couldn't find one that was freely customizable or affordable.

+## ⚠️ IMPORTANT NOTICE BEFORE YOU MOVE ON
+Don't take productivity too seriously no matter what you see on linked in.
+Keep in mind that these sites often act as toxic displays of anxiety and good places for circle jerk.
+Nothing more.
+Whenever I post on productivity I do it with a rather sarcastic tone.
+So is productivity a complete BS?
+Of course not.
+But the dogmatic approach in the corporate world is highly, highly, highly overrated and unhealthy.

+**Take breaks, step back, enjoy life!**

 ## 🍅 WHAT DOES THIS CODE DO?
 First it asks you
 - when you would like to start your working day?
 (Default is the time when you run the code.)